 |Date Policy Took Effect||24 May 2019|

 The University of Otago is committed to creating an environment in which no form of sexual misconduct is tolerated and to having processes in place that reduce the likelihood of sexual misconduct.
-Where incidents of sexual misconduct are reported, the University will support those making reports while recognising the importance of fair process (including the right to be heard) for those alleged to have committed acts of sexual misconduct.
+Where incidents of sexual misconduct are disclosed, the University will support those making disclosures while recognising the importance of fair process (including the right to be heard) for those alleged to have committed acts of sexual misconduct.

 This policy is intended to:

 - clarify the options available for those disclosing sexual misconduct

 - ensure that support is available for students who disclose sexual misconduct so that they are able to continue their studies successfully

 - establish the expectations placed on staff who receive disclosures of sexual misconduct